 34 For neither was there among them any that lacked: for as many as were possessors of lands or houses sold them, and brought the prices of the things that were sold,

 35 and laid them at the apostles' feet: and distribution was made unto each, according as any one had need.

-[Some think that there were special needs -- that many had stayed from Pentecost anticipating the end, and had no source of income.
+[There is a good chance that these were special needs -- that many had stayed from Pentecost anticipating the end, and had no source of income.
 This may well be, but it is no cause for us to consider verses 34 and 35 to be non-binding.
-If there are legitimate needs to be met, and they cannot be met in other ways, then they should be met in this way today.
+If there are legitimate needs to be met, and they cannot be met (scripturally) in other ways, then they should be met in this way today.
 However, this is not talking about anything that is coerced -- all giving of this nature was strictly free will.
 (This is what made it so remarkable!)
 Later on Paul gives Timothy instructions to give to those who are rich in the church (1 Timothy 6:17), indicating that there was no abandonment of the concept of private property -- something that will also be seen shortly in Chapter 5.]

 36 And Joseph, who by the apostles was surnamed Barnabas (which is, being interpreted, Son of exhortation), a Levite, a man of Cyprus by race,